|WARP FACTORS & CALCULATIONS

 is achieved, the energy needed to generate higher velocities becomes less and less, until you begin to approach

-speeds close to 10,000 times the speed of light and then the energy utilization beings to approach infinity.
+speeds close to 10,000 times the speed of light and then the energy utilization begins to approach infinity.
 It was a

 monumental achievement for humans to reach this warp factor “midpoint”, not only technologically, but also due to